stjude/Episomizer/README.md

 concrete example of constructing double minutes on a mini-bam, see [examples](./examples/README.md) page.

 ## Procedure
-**Step 1:** Determine a threshold for highly amplified genomic segments based on the copy number data (we used Log2Ratio > 4 based on the [CONSERTING](https://www.nature.com/articles/nmeth.3394) Log2Ratio distribution).
+**Step 1:** Determine a threshold for highly amplified genomic segments based on the empirical distribution of Log2Ratio of copy number data.

 **Step 2:** Get the putative edges.
 1. Generate the shell script with samtools commands to extract the reads around segment boundaries.